Codex

 Using Subversion

-This page only applies to developers, so if it's all Greek to you, don't worry!
+This page only applies to developers, so if it's all G(r)eek to you, don't worry!

-This article assumes that you have Subversion (or at least a Subversion client) installed already, and it only covers the most basic commands.
+Aside from the one section on Not Using Subversion, this article assumes that you have Subversion (or at least a Subversion client) installed already, and it only covers the most basic commands.
 For installation instructions, alternative clients, and more detailed information, check out these resources:

-Note that if you choose to use Tortoise, Subclipse, or another graphical client, the commands below will be menu selections -- however, the same principles apply.
+Note that if you choose to use TortoiseSVN, Subclipse, or another graphical client, the commands below will be menu selections -- however, the same principles apply.
 Check the help files for your client to figure out how to connect to the repository and execute the equivalent commands.

 Repository, Branches, Trunk, and Tags

 The basic idea of Subversion is that the source code and revisions are kept in a repository on a server.
-Users connect to the repository by using a client program, which allows the user to check out, view, edit, patch, and commit changes to the source code files (depending on the client's permission level; in the WordPress project, only a couple of people have permission to commit changes to the repository).
+Users connect to the repository by using a client program, which allows the user to check out, view, edit, patch, and commit changes to the source code files (depending on the client's permission level; in the WordPress project, only a handful of people have permission to commit changes to the repository).

 Checking Out the Code